Dera Baba Nanak Gurudwara

 b) Langar: I really like the concept of langar.
 People offer food with love and passion.
 One really nice thing about Sikh religion is that they offer free food at their gurdwaras across the world.
 I have seen gurdwaras in various countries offering free food to the homeless on the streets.
 I really appreciate this principle and would like to see all the religious institution adopt this policy one day.

 c) People are beautiful: All throughout the journey I got to meet interesting people from different classes of the society.
 It was intriguing to talk to the labourers, rich/poor farmers, students, kids, mothers, grandmothers.
-Of course, most of them didn’t speak Hindi but I managed to have some interesting conversations.
+Of course, most of them did not speak Hindi but I managed to have some interesting conversations.
 I spoke to them in Hindi and they replied in Punjabi.
-Luckily, Punjabi and Hindi are quite close in the language tree so it wasn’t difficult to understand the main content.
+Luckily, Punjabi and Hindi are quite close in the language tree so it was not difficult to understand the main content.

 Any journey which makes me ponder upon different things is an amazing journey.